Council tax for students

 How much is the council tax?

-Each council keeps a list of all the domestic property in its area.
-This is called the valuation list.
+Council tax is a tax on domestic properties and is collected by local authorities.
 Each property is valued and put into a valuation band.
-A different amount of council tax is then charged on each band.
+A different amount of council tax is charged on each band.

 To find out which tax band your property is in visit Gov.UK.